rails/rails/guides/source/install_ruby_on_rails.md

 While your OS might come with Ruby pre-installed, it's often outdated and can't be upgraded.
 Using a version manager like [Mise](https://mise.jdx.dev/getting-started.html) allows you to install the latest Ruby version, use a different Ruby version for each app, and easily upgrade to new versions when they're released.

+Alternatively, you can use Dev Containers to run Rails without installing Ruby or Rails directly on your machine.
+Check out the [Getting Started with Dev Containers](getting_started_with_devcontainer.html) guide to learn more.

 --------------------------------------------------------------------------------

 ## Choose Your Operating System